 You’re welcome to bring a water bottle, small hand towel, hair clip/band.
 You can bring your own mat or rent one of ours.
 Above all, it’s nice to bring an open mind and bit of curiosity to each and every practice!

 You can absolutely bring your own mat.
-We also supply beautiful Gaiam mats, included in your class price.
+We also rent Gaiam mats for $2.